Su-informatics-lab/rxiv/rag_api/README.md

 ## License

 This API is designed for academic research purposes.
-Please respect the licensing terms of the underlying models and ensure compliance with your institution's data usage policies.
+Please respect the licensing terms of the underlying models.